Jobs with Justice

-Jobs With Justice (JWJ) is a labor rights organization in the United States, focused on the vision that all workers should be able to collectively bargain.
-It was founded in 1987 and is made up of individuals and affiliated organizations.
+Jobs With Justice (JWJ) is a not-for-profit workers' rights organization in the United States, focused on economic justice efforts.
+They partner with a variety of community, faith, student, and other labor groups.
+The organizations was founded in 1987 and is made up of individuals and affiliated organizations.
 As of 2022, Jobs With Justice coalitions existed in over 30 cities or states in all regions of the country.
-In 2012 Jobs With Justice announced a merger with American Rights at Work, another U.S. union advocate organization.
 Jobs With Justice is based in Washington, D.C., and is led by Executive Director Erica Smiley.

 History

 Founding

-Jobs With Justice was founded in 1987, with its inaugural convening in Miami, Florida, on July 29, 1987, where 11,000 people gathered and recited what became known as the "Jobs With Justice Pledge."
-The pledge is a commitment to show up for workers' fights at least five times each year.
-Well over 100,000 have since taken the Jobs With Justice Pledge which urges signatories to: